 Crossborder selling has become easy enough that small and medium-sized businesses from every corner of the economy want to take advantage of the global marketplace.
 According to research recently published by DHL Express, cross-border online retail is predicted to grow at twice the rate of domestic e-commerce until 2020.

-But for small and medium-size businesses with limited international experience, what they don’t know about complying with crossborder regulations can end up creating nightmare scenarios for them and their customers.
-This three-part series will lay out the challenges, provide some critical lessons learned, and reveal how businesses can overcome the challenges and enjoy global selling success.
+But for small and medium-sized businesses with limited international experience, what they don’t know about complying with cross-border regulations can end up creating nightmare scenarios for them and their customers.
+This three-part series on cross-border selling will lay out the challenges, provide some critical lessons learned, and reveal how businesses can overcome the challenges and enjoy global selling success.

 Imported goods may also be subject to other taxes, such as a Value-Added Tax (VAT) or a Goods and Services Tax (GST).
 To further complicate all this, the US has many regulations governing exports, and all the destination countries will have their own import regulations.

 Without fully understanding the relevant import/export regulations, businesses cannot know with certainty what they are actually allowed to ship to specific countries.
 And without being able to calculate the appropriate customs duty and import taxes, businesses cannot accurately calculate the “landed cost” of a shipment.
 The landed cost is the total cost of getting a shipment from a shipping facility in one country to a buyer’s door in another country.
 This includes the cost of goods, total shipping and insurance costs, and the applicable customs duty and import taxes.